 open office spaces aren’t new, and never really worked

-what is surprising is the number of offices that unknowingly promote dysfunctional work cultures within their walls (or lack thereof). almost 70 percent of all offices have implemented an open floor plan, and the results show what years of studies have already concluded: open offices don’t work.
+what is surprising is the number of offices that unknowingly promote dysfunctional work cultures within their walls—or lack thereof. almost 70 percent of all offices have implemented an open floor plan, and the results show what years of studies have already concluded: open offices don’t work.

-the truth is that the open office isn’t new, and it never really worked the way many smart people intuitively felt it would. in fact, open offices have been shown to make employees withdraw from one another, interact less meaningfully (but more frequently), and get distracted more easily.
+the truth is that the open office isn’t new, and it never really worked the way many people intuitively felt it would. in fact, open offices have been shown to make employees withdraw from one another, interact less meaningfully (but more frequently), and get distracted more easily.

-i’m not saying that offices should go back to the cubicle, but if we are going to find an ideal office space for today’s knowledge workers, we’ll have to start with the reasons why that symbol of corporate hierarchy was invented in the first place.
+i’m not saying that offices should go back to the cubicle, but if we are going to find an ideal office space for today’s workers, we’ll have to start with the reasons why that symbol of corporate hierarchy was invented in the first place.

-introducing the cubicle
+the year 1964: introducing the cubicle

 a great number of important things happened in 1964: Martin Luther King Jr. was awarded the Nobel Peace Prize.
 Lyndon B. Johnson defeated Barry Goldwater in the presidential race, which escalated the Vietnam War amid deepening civil unrest.
-The Beatles released their first album to american audiences. but amidst all of this, another world-changing event was quietly taking place: a home furnishings designer named Robert Propst invented the cubicle.
+The Beatles released their first album to American audiences. but amid all of this, another world-changing event was quietly taking place: a home furnishings designer named Robert Propst invented the cubicle.

-Until Robert Propst came along, the office environment had remained largely unchanged since the industrial revolution. the overwhelming majority of office workspaces featured what today’s hippest Silicon Valley executives would call collaborative open floor plans. here’s an example:
+Until Propst came along, the office environment had remained largely unchanged since the industrial revolution. the overwhelming majority of office workspaces featured what today’s hippest Silicon Valley executives would call collaborative open floor plans. here’s an example:

 in the late 1960s, new tax laws made it easier for companies to write off the costs of depreciating assets, like office furniture. in the 1970s, the energy crisis led to regulations that required offices to be more energy efficient. in the 1980s, corporate mergers and acquisitions became commonplace, leading to higher employee turnover—an ideal situation for the modular cubicle-based floor plan. by the 1990s, the internet enabled computer-dominated offices around the globe. the stage was set.

 the open office makes a comeback

-with the dizzying array of technological advances that took place between the 1980s and the 2000s, a change in the way office culture works was virtually guaranteed. the digital tools widely available today (often for free) allow a single employee to do the work it would have taken an entire department to accomplish in the 1960s.
+with the dizzying array of technological advances that took place between the 1980s and the 2000s, a change in the way office culture works was virtually guaranteed. the digital tools widely available today, often for free, allow a single employee to do the work it would have taken an entire department to accomplish in the 1960s.

 how to synthesize the best of both worlds

-promoting flexibility and collaboration within the organization is great. but the nature of work in the 21st century puts pressure on the employee to establish a flexible, collaborative environment with the employer, not necessarily with other employees. this is why 90 percent of employees working in open office spaces report higher levels of stress, conflict, and turnover.
+promoting flexibility and collaboration within the organization is great. but the nature of work in the twenty-first century puts pressure on the employee to establish a flexible, collaborative environment with the employer, not necessarily with other employees. this is why 90 percent of employees working in open office spaces report higher levels of stress, conflict, and turnover.